Pet Dental Exams and Care

 It is the most frequently diagnosed health problem in pets.
 Common signs of oral disease include tartar buildup, red and swollen gums, bad breath, and changes in eating or chewing habits.

-A veterinarian should evaluate your pet’s dental health at least once a year.
+veterinarian should evaluate your pet’s dental health at least once a year.
 Bacteria, tartar and food debris accumulates around a pet’s teeth and, if left unchecked, will lead to deterioration of the soft tissue and bone surrounding the teeth.
 Untreated, this accumulation results in irreversible periodontal disease and even tooth loss.